- Trial Court

 Home Detention / Tether

 The Home Detention/Tether program is a practical and cost-effective community-based alternative for youth involved in the Court process.
 The program allows the juvenile to remain in his/her homes under strict terms and conditions instead of being placed in, or remaining in the Juvenile Center.
-During Home Detention/Tether staff and parent(s) provide supervision for the juvenile.
+While on Home Detention/Tether, staff and parent(s) provide supervision for the juvenile.